Engaging with the culture can be exhausting.

 Russell Kirk, man of letters and father of conservative thought in America, said somewhere that it’s impossible even to go out to dinner without being bombarded by the “vulgarities of the culture”.
 He mostly had in mind the growing inclination of restauranteurs to blare obnoxious music over loudspeakers, making meaningful conversation at dinner all but impossible.

-But I remembered Dr. Kirk's observation during a recent outing to the movies with my wife.
-We went to see the movie "Persecuted".
+But I remembered Dr. Kirk’s observation during an outing to the movies a few years ago with my wife.
+We went to see the movie “Persecuted”.
 (An interesting movie but not a great one.
 To its credit, it deals with important themes, most notably the distinction that must be made between a commitment to the truth and a commitment to the state.)

 We sat in the top row of the rather small theater.
 (The older our eyes get, the less malleable we become regarding our distance from the big screen.
 Every few years we move a row further back.)
 Just prior to the start of the movie three teenagers walked in, moving past us in the row to take up seats at the far end to our right.
 There were, perhaps, 5-6 seats separating us from these kids.
 The group consisted of two girls and a boy, with one of the girls and the boy being an obvious “couple”.

-About two thirds of the way through the movie, I noticed some commotion among the group to my right and when I looked down the row I was surprised to see one of the girls, having removed most of her clothes, sitting on the boy's lap facing him.
-These two teenagers were, as it happened, entirely uninterested in the movie's treatment of the tension between our faith commitments and our loyalty to the state.
+About two thirds of the way through the movie, I noticed some commotion among the group to my right and when I looked down the row I was surprised to see one of the girls, having removed most of her clothes, sitting on the boy’s lap facing him.
+These two teenagers were, you will be surprised to learn, entirely uninterested in the movie’s treatment of the tension between our faith commitments and our loyalty to the state.

 So I sat there in my seat for a moment or two trying to decide what, if anything, I should do about the activities at the end of the row.
 At first, I was really irked.
 They were, after all, being a distraction from what was taking place on the screen.
 But then, as I thought about it, I found another reaction emerging: fatigue.
 The cultural decay all around us feels increasingly like a relentless assault, and sometimes I grow tired of the conflict and want to simply withdraw from the engagement.